Flameish/Novel-Grabber/README.md

-# This project is not being actively developed.
+# This project is not under active development.

 # ![alt text](https://i.imgur.com/LrV2tLe.png) Novel-Grabber
 Novel-Grabber is a GUI based web scrapper that can download and convert chapters into EPUB from various supported web novel sites or from any other site manually.